apollo-ullah/BOLT-BOOTCAMP/consultmatch_frontend/README.md

-# ConsultMatch - Consultant Matching Platform
+# Wingman - Consultant Matching Platform

 A modern web application that connects consultants with projects using intelligent matching algorithms.